 - Is made from sprouted grain, typically barley or wheat

-- Contains diastase enzymes, which break down starches into carbohydrates
+- Contains diastase enzymes, which break down starches into simpler carbohydrates

 - Aids in the browning of crust, as well as the sweetness of yeasted bakes

 - Acts as a food for yeast, which can aid in oven spring, yielding a loftier loaf or roll; as well as a more tender, even crumb

 - Is useful when baking with many organic, whole-wheat, and home-milled flours, which do not contain added barley malt

 - Can be characterized as a “dough conditioner”

 - Is not the same as non-diastatic malt powder

 - Should be used in very small amounts to avoid an overly red dough or rubbery crumb